 Norwegian accounting is regulated by the Accounting Act incorporating the EU Directives, the accounting standards of the Norsk RegnskapsStiftelse and statements from the Oslo Stock Exchange.
 The following may not apply to small companies for which there are separate accounting rules.

-Norwegian accounting may differ from that required by IAS because of the absence of specific Norwegian rules in the following areas:
+Norwegian accounting may differ from that required by IAS because of the absence of specific Norwegian rules on recognition and measurement in the following areas: